0xZeroLabs/the-forge/README.md

 # 🏗️ Built with

 ## Tech stack
-- EigenLayer
-- Othentic
+- AVS: EigenLayer, Othentic
-- TLSN
-- EigenDA
-- Rust
-- Docker
----
+- Logic: TLSN, Rust, SP1
-- Irys
+- Data: EigenDA, Irys
-- Sindri
+- Infra: Docker, Sindri
-- SP1

 **This project is made possible with the tech and engineering efforts of the following organisations:**